lazypolymath/ulauncher-fontawesome/README.md

 - **Smart Sorting**: Most relevant matches appear first with intelligent ranking.
 - **Style Variants**: Access all Font Awesome styles (solid, regular, and brands).
 - **Search Terms**: View related keywords to discover similar icons.
-- **Syncronize Icons**: Includes the helper script to synchronize the font awesome icons so that you always have the update collection of icons.
+- **Syncronize Icons**: Includes the helper script to synchronize the font awesome icons so that you always have the latest icons.

 ## Installation